 The blue colouration you see in a cat’s eyes is due to specialised pigment-producing cells in the iris known as melanocytes.
 The iris is made up of two layers, the stroma is the outermost layer and contains loosely packed melanocytes and the epithelium is the innermost layer located and contains densely packed melanocytes.

-Melanocytes produce melanin which is responsible for the colour.
+Melanocytes produce melanin which is responsible for colour.
 While all cats have similar numbers of melanocytes, the amount of melanin can differ.
-The function of melanin is to limit the amount of light which enters the eye to protect the light-sensitive retina located at the back of the eye.
+The function of melanin is to limit the amount of light that enters the eye to protect the light-sensitive retina located at the back of the eye.

 As melanin production is triggered by light, all kittens are born with blue eyes, due to their development in the dark womb.
 Eye colour starts to change in kittens from the fourth week.

 The blue eye colour in cats occurs in one of three ways:

 1) Dominant White (epistatic white cats) – The gene responsible for blue-eyed white cats is symbolised by the letter W, it is dominant, and therefore only one copy is required for the trait to be expressed.
 This gene suppresses the expression of the coat and eye colour.
 This means, for example, you can have a genetically black cat (or red), but if he carries the W gene, the colour will be masked.
 Blue-eyed, white cats are quite often deaf as the W gene also affects the development of the specialised cells within the ears.

 2) Albinism – There are five known alleles for albinism in cats.
 Full colour (C), Burmese (cb), Siamese (cs), blue-eyed albino (ca), pink-eyed albino (c).
 Siamese cats (cs) and blue-eyed albino cats (ca) are the only two from the albino group who have blue eyes.